Beaver Meadow Railroad and Coal Company: History

-Operation and Successor Railroad

 Originally wooden rails, covered with an iron strap, were used, and the locomotives were initially wood-burning.
 Frequent floods along the Lehigh River notwithstanding, the railroad gained rapid success, as the mines serviced by it were developed.
 In early 1838, it was reported that the five Garrett and Eastwick locomotives (owned by the BMRC) were fired exclusively with anthracite.
 One of these locomotives, the Hercules, had a revolutionary impact on the future development of American railroads.
 The Hercules was the earliest locomotive to have the 4-4-0 wheel arrangement which for a time became standard for American locomotives.
-It was the first locomotive to combine the use of (an independent) leading wheel truck with equalizing lever.
-Due to this innovation, the Hercules was adapted to operating in the rough Pennsylvania terrain and helped to open much of America to railroad construction.
+It was the first locomotive to combine the use of an independent leading wheel truck with equalizing lever.
+Due to this innovation, the Hercules was adapted to operating in the rough Pennsylvania terrain and helped to open much of the United States to railroad construction.

 In 1840, the BMRC offered to lease its line and its 30- to 60,000-ton annual coal production, and to furnish to the lessee railcars, engines and engineers.
 This was first leased to A. H. VanCleve & Company in 1841, and was operated by that firm until 1846.
 William Milnes & Company then worked the mines for about a year.
 The firm of Hamberger & Company then leased them and continued operations until 1850, after which the mines were abandoned until 1881, when they were leased to Coxe Brothers & Company.

-After the flood of 1841, the BMRC abandoned its track from opposite Mauch Chunk to Parrysville (partly rebuilt by the Lehigh Valley Railroad in 1855).
+After the flood of 1841, the BMRC abandoned its track from opposite Mauch Chunk to Parrysville, partly rebuilt by the Lehigh Valley Railroad in 1855.
 The new coal port was located at East Mauch Chunk and was known as "Lousy Bay."
 Beaver Meadow had a railroad foundry as well as the machine shops until these facilities were moved to Weatherly in 1849.
 The difficulty of crossing the planes with locomotives needing repairs was a factor in this decision.